 The spoon theory, this is a great way to explain how your energy is limited when you live with a chronic disease.
 This little video explains it:

-This video from Arte is really good but will only be available until 7 October so do watch it now if you can: Living with Chronic Fatigue Syndrome ME/CFS – A Misunderstood Illness
+This video from Arte is really good: Living with Chronic Fatigue Syndrome ME/CFS – A Misunderstood Illness.

 A shorter video explaining how the perception of the condition has changed over the years: